example42/example42.github.io/_drafts/2018-04-30-puppet_tutorial_part_4.md

 #### The PSICK Module (Library)

-Within the PSICK module you will find an infrastructure library based on [example42's tiny-puppet](http://tiny-puppet.com/) and many standard Puppet modules.
+Within the PSICK module you will find an infrastructure library based on [example42's tiny-puppet](http://tiny-puppet.com/) and many standard Puppet modules in `Puppetfile`.
 Next you will see modules which are used by specifc profiles.

 Please note that we use profiles only from the [Roles & Profiles pattern](https://puppet.com/docs/pe/latest/r_n_p_full_example.html).

-In the module main class (`init.pp`) we provide parameters for global PSICK settings (e.g. noop mode and first_run), then you will find information regarding your management network.
+In the module main class (`manifests/init.pp`) we provide parameters for global PSICK settings (e.g. noop mode and first_run), then you will find information regarding your management network.
 Last parameter block (general endpoints and variables) is used for your infrastructure and stages.

 At the end of the file you will see the verification for first_run.
 If this is not needed or already done, you will see three contain functions for three different deployment levels: